aisingapore/TagUI/README.md

 # Cheat Sheet
 ### STEPS
 - [XPath method](http://www.w3schools.com/xml/xpath_intro.asp) is used to check for elements on webpage (robust for identification)
-- TA.Gui checks XPath automatically in this order - full-xpath, id, name, class, title, text()
+- TA.Gui auto-checks XPath in this order - full-xpath, full-css, id, name, class, title, text()

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------